 Ms. Aimé has been privileged to perform in several recitals at Weill Hall at Carnegie Hall; performances include "Meine Lippen," “C’en est donc fait” from La Fille du Régiment, “Csardas” from Die Fledermaus, and “Gretchen am Spinnrade” by Schubert.
 Ms. Aimé was also invited to perform at TedX Nashville in a presentation on music business following the success of her Carnegie Hall debut.
 Most recently, Ms. Aimé had the lead roles in two operettas for Concert Operetta Theatre in Philadelphia: Queen Maria in Der Seekadet and Titania in A Trip to Africa.

-Outside of her degree work, Ms. Aimé has studied with Ruth Falcon and Bill Stone; and coached extensively with Danielle Orlando, Miah Im, Peter Nilsson, and Christopher Cano.
+Outside of her degree work, Ms. Aimé has studied with Manny Perez and Ruth Falcon; and coached extensively with Danielle Orlando, Miah Im, Peter Nilsson, and Christopher Cano.
 At Oberlin Conservatory, her instructors included Lorraine Manz and Jonathon Field, and at Maryland Opera Studio, she studied with Linda Mabbs, coached with Justina Lee and her director, Craig Kier.
-In